ionos-deploy-now/documentation/content/blog/github-for-agencies.md

 ## 3. Set up the first working CI/CD pipeline

 The next step is to deploy what is inside your repository.
 Ideally, each git push to your main branch leads to an automated *build* and *deployment* to some kind of infrastructure.
-Since you are working with GitHub already, it makes a lot of sence to let GitHub Actions take care of this.
+Since you are working with GitHub already, it makes a lot of sense to let GitHub Actions take care of this.
 To learn more about the tool, you can read our [introduction to GitHub Actions](https://docs.ionos.space/blog/github-actions/).

 Build and deployment steps are specified in a [yaml file](https://docs.github.com/en/actions/using-workflows/about-workflows) that describes your GitHub Actions workflow.
 GitHub runs your build steps on their own virtual machines every time the workflow is triggered, e.g. by a `git push`.
 To successfully deploy your website, you need to authenticate with some kind of infrastructure.

-If you are working with static site generators, single page applications or PHP Apps,[Deploy Now](https://www.ionos.com/hosting/deploy-now?ar=1)can ease this process.
+If you are working with static site generators, single page applications or PHP Apps, [Deploy Now](https://www.ionos.com/hosting/deploy-now?ar=1) can ease this process.
 Simply connect a repository, specify your build steps and Deploy Now will set up the workflow, hosting and TLS for you.

 ## 4. Get used to the process for some iterations